 In the Kitchen

 Ever tried to make mayo by dumping oil into vinegar all at once?
-It breaks.
+But it breaks.
 The emulsion fails because the oil wants* to float, to coalesce, to separate.
 You have to trick it — slow stream, vigorous whisking, an emulsifier like lecithin from egg yolks to bridge the gap between polar and nonpolar worlds.

 In the Environment